 spinach and garlic in a pan.

-Make the Filling: In a large mixing bowl, stir together the cooked spinach, 1½ cups of ricotta cheese, 1 cup of shredded mozzarella cheese, ¾ cup of grated Parmesan cheese, 1 egg, 1 teaspoon of salt, and ½ teaspoon of black pepper until thoroughly combined.
+Make the filling: In a large mixing bowl, combine the spinach, 1½ cups of ricotta cheese, 1 cup of shredded mozzarella cheese, ¾ cup of grated Parmesan cheese, 1 egg, 1 tsp of salt, and ½ tsp of black pepper until thoroughly mixed.

-Stuff the Shells: Pour ¾ cup of marinara sauce into the bottom the baking dish.
-Working 1 shell at a time, generously fill each pasta shell with the spinach and ricotta mixture.
-Carefully place each shell in the baking dish, filling side up.
+Stuff the shells: Pour ¾ cup of marinara sauce into the bottom of the baking dish.
+Swirl it around so it completely covers the dish.
+Working 1 shell at a time, generously fill each one with the spinach and ricotta mixture.
+Carefully place the filled shell in the baking dish, filling side up.

-stuffed shells with spinach in a casserole dish.
+Cheese topped stuffed shells in a casserole dish.

-Bake the Shells: Once all shells are filled and in the baking dish, cover with the remaining ¾ cup of marinara sauce and a sprinkle of shredded mozzarella cheese.
+Bake the shells: Once all shells are filled and in the baking dish, drizzle with the remaining ¾ cup of marinara sauce and a sprinkle of shredded mozzarella cheese.
 Cover the baking dish with aluminum foil and bake for 20 minutes.

-cheese topped stuffed shells in a casserole dish.
+Baked stuffed shells with spinach in a casserole dish with basil.

-Garnish and Serve: Remove the aluminum foil and bake for an additional 15 minutes, until the cheese starts to bubble and begins to brown.
-Serve with a sprinkle of parmesan cheese and fresh basil leaves.
+Garnish and serve: Take off the aluminum foil and bake the shells for an additional 15 minutes, or until the cheese starts to bubble and begins to brown.
+Serve with a sprinkle of Parmesan cheese and fresh basil leaves.

 Meet Becky Hardin